mg-3/esl-service-router/README.md

-#Esl Service Router
+#Service Router
-This project creates a web service entry point that acts as a facade to Esl AC/TH applications.
-The initial goal is to allow fallback to existing, legacy Location Services (Eloc) whenever an error occurs.
+This project creates a web service entry point for REST services to fallback to a legacy SOAP request on failure.
+The SOAP response is mapped to a REST response to maintain compatibility.

-The application will be deployed as a Spring Boot jar file that when started will accept inbound Esl REST service requests and route (on normal execution) to Esl AC/TH.
-If the normal execution path fails then fallback to legacy Location Service will take place.
+The application is deployed as a Spring Boot jar file and forward all inbound requests to a new REST service environment.
+On failures the router will fallback to legacy SOAP requests.

 To start the router
 ---